abdulahadabro/abdulahadabro/README.md

 Academia.
 Doctorate Degree with roles as Associate Professor, Assistant Professor, Research Assistant, and Lecturer at prestigious institutions.
 Awarded fully funded Turkey Government Scholarship for Ph.D. at Ege University.
 Member of IEEE and international research associations.
+Expertise in
+ - Artificial Intelligence
+ - Deep Learning,
+ - Machine Learning
+ - Computer Vision
-Expertise in Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision, and Natural Language Processing.
+ - Natural Language Processing.

 ### :hammer_and_wrench: Languages and Tools :